 Exposure to UV Light

 For most professional gel manicures, the polish needs to be dried and cured under a special ultraviolet lamp.
 As one might assume, exposure to this type of light is not the healthiest thing in the world.
-Dr. Joshua Zeichner, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City explains, “Excessive exposure to ultraviolet light, even in the form of a nail polish dryer, can increase the risk of the exposed skin to develop skin cancer and premature aging.”
+Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City explains, “Excessive exposure to ultraviolet light, even in the form of a nail polish dryer, can increase the risk of the exposed skin to develop skin cancer and premature aging.”

 Meet the Expert